 Dual axis tracking systems allow rotation of the PV-panels both horizontally and vertically.
 It has two respective motors for rotation on each axis.
 This allows for the minimization of the incidence angle between the sun and the solar panel, which in turn maximizes the generation.
-However, the mounting structure can only support a fewer number of modules (usually limited to $10 \text{ kW}p$ per tracker structure) and two motors are required, causing the investments cost to be significantly higher than single-tracker plants.
-For that reason, it is uncommon to apply dual axis tracker technology for utility scale PV plants, unless a version of CPV that can only utilize the direct (beam) component in the daylight is installed.
+However, the mounting structure can only support fewer modules (usually limited to $10 \text{ kW}p$ per tracker structure) and two motors are required, causing the investment costs to be significantly higher than for singleaxis tracker solutions.
+For that reason, it is uncommon to apply dual-axis tracker technology for utility scale PV plants, unless a version of CPV that can only utilize the direct (beam) component in the sunlight is installed.
 An illustration of a dual axis tracker is shown in Figure 5.